Library cards are free for all residents of Saskatchewan. There are two options for getting a library card!

 After we approve your ID and enter your information into our system, we will give you your new card!
 The card includes a barcode for us to scan at the library and your 14 digit library card number.
 We will then need you to give us a Personal Identification Number (PIN) so you can sign in online.
 Make sure it’s something easy for you to remember!
 By default we use the last four digits of the phone number we have on file for you.

-Children under 14 can also get a library card, but they require a guardian’s signature on the application form.
+Children under the age of 14 can also get a library card, but they require a guardian’s signature on the application form.
 Please note that the guardian is responsible for what his/her children borrow.

 Option 2: Register for your card online!
 Click the Login link on the top of the screen.
 From there click the “Need an Account?” link.
 Or, click or tap here: Register Now to be taken to the start of the registration process.